datacommonsorg/docsite/contributing/index.md

 - [Add data](#add-data): Contribute data to the Data Commons Graph.
 - [Create tools](#creating-a-new-tool): Build new tools or applications that bring the data in Data Commons to new categories of users.
-- [Share analyses](#sharing-analysis): Use Data Commons to build models and share new, interesting insights.
+- [Share analyses](#sharing-analysis): Use Data Commons to build models and share interesting insights.
 - [Create new curriculum](#create-new-curriculum): Use Data Commons in data science and machine learning courses.
 - [Write documentation](#updating-documentation)